how much does it cost to travel from jakarta airport into the city in a taxi? or are there cheaper shuttle busses?

 Re. price, I'm not sure but I think it's comparable to Bangkok and Kuala Lumpur.

 Re. lourdizon's question, the nearest train station is Gambir.
 You can go there with Damri.
-The city bound train is on land acquisition process. almost 4 years ago
+The city bound train is on land acquisition process. about 4 years ago

 You can use cheaper shuttle bus like DAMRI.
 It only costs about 35K IDR-45K IDR depends on your destination such as Blok M, Bogor, Kampung Rambutan, etc.